dlai0001/la-sails-meetup-game/README.md

           }
         };

-  At this point, you should have your basic CRUD routes.
+  At this point, you should have your basic CRUD routes and Pub/Sub counter parts provided by the SailsJS blueprints.

 2. Generate the client side model for monster.
 We will use this to work with